YottaDB/YDBDoc/GTMMessageRecovery/referrormsg.rst

 Plugin error: The plugin detected an internal error.

-Action: This error indicates that there is a communication error between GT.M and the gtmcrypt plug-in.
+Action: This error indicates that there is a communication error between YottaDB and the gtmcrypt plug-in.
 Replace the process with undamaged one.
-Report the entire incident context to your YottaDB/GT.M support channel.
+Report the entire incident context to your YottaDB support channel.

 -------------------------------------
 Encryption key file <path> not found